Z3TA/webide/README.txt

 JZeditor
 ========

+Ctrl + P, or Ctrl + O to open a file ...
+Ctrl + hmm dunno yet to show a list of all commands.

+---

 This is a text/code editor that specialize in JavaScript, CSS and HTML.

 See LICENCE.txt to know what you are allowed to do with it.